 \section{Introduction}

 Finding the physical mechanism responsible for late-time cosmic acceleration \cite{SupernovaCosmologyProject:1998vns,SupernovaSearchTeam:1998fmf} is one of the most exciting challenges in cosmology.
 Phenomenologically the simplest possibility is a cosmological constant, which with cold dark matter constitutes the cosmological standard model, $\Lambda$CDM.
-Despite the remarkable empirical success of $\Lambda$CDM \cite{Planck:2018vyg}, an extensive effort has been dedicated to studying possible alternatives to the cosmological constant (see \rcite{Copeland:2006wr,Clifton:2011jh,Joyce:2014kja,Bull:2015stt,CANTATA:2021ktz} for reviews).
+Despite the remarkable empirical success of $\Lambda$CDM \cite{Planck:2018vyg}, an extensive effort has been dedicated to studying possible alternatives to the cosmological constant (see \rcite{Copeland:2006wr,Clifton:2011jh,Bamba:2012cp,Joyce:2014kja,Amendola:2015ksp,Koyama:2015vza,Bull:2015stt,Ishak:2018his,Ferreira:2019xrr,CANTATA:2021ktz} for reviews).
 This is largely motivated by the fine-tuning problem of the cosmological constant \cite{Martin:2012bt,Burgess:2013ara}.
 Even without such theory considerations, the wealth of current and upcoming precise cosmological probes is a strong driving force for testing the theoretically viable alternatives to the cosmological constant scenario.

-Indeed, the discovery of any effects signalling deviations from the $\Lambda$CDM model is among the primary objectives of near-future major cosmological surveys, such as the \textit{Euclid} space mission \cite{Laureijs:2011gra,Amendola:2016saw}.
-The careful modelling and classification of theoretically possible signals are therefore of utmost interest and importance.
+Indeed, the discovery of any effects signaling deviations from the $\Lambda$CDM model is among the primary objectives of near-future major cosmological surveys, such as the \textit{Euclid} space mission \cite{Laureijs:2011gra,Amendola:2016saw}.
+The careful modeling and classification of theoretically possible signals are therefore of utmost interest and importance.

-Dark energy beyond the cosmological constant is usually modelled with a single scalar field, with prominent examples being \textit{quintessence} \cite{Copeland:2006wr} and \textit{scalar-tensor gravity} \cite{Clifton:2011jh}.
-Quintessence is the simplest dynamical dark energy scenario, which assumes a minimally coupled canonical scalar field with a pre-specified potential.
+Dark energy beyond the cosmological constant is usually modeled with a single scalar field, with prominent examples being \textit{quintessence} \cite{Copeland:2006wr} and \textit{scalar-tensor gravity} \cite{Clifton:2011jh}.
+Quintessence is the simplest dynamical dark energy scenario, which assumes a minimally coupled canonical scalar field with a prespecified potential.
 Successful acceleration requires the potential to be nearly flat, with a mass scale of the order of the Hubble constant ($\sim 10^{-33}$~eV).
-As a result, the quintessence field acts as a smooth, un-clustered energy component at observationally relevant scales \cite{Amendola:2015ksp}, and the primary prediction is a modified expansion history, uniquely determined by the shape of the potential.
+As a result, the quintessence field acts as a smooth, unclustered energy component at observationally relevant scales \cite{Amendola:2015ksp}, and the primary prediction is a modified expansion history, uniquely determined by the shape of the potential.